KJ Apa: Career

 From 2013 to 2015, Apa starred as Kane Jenkins in the New Zealand prime-time soap opera Shortland Street.
 In 2016, he was cast as Archie Andrews in the CW drama series Riverdale, after a four-month worldwide talent search.

 In 2017, he starred as Ethan Montgomery in the comedy-drama film A Dog's Purpose, which was released on the same day as Riverdale premiered on television.

 His next film role was replacing Kian Lawley in the 2018 drama film The Hate U Give.
 He starred as Griffin in the Netflix film The Last Summer, which was released on 3 May 2019.
 He also starred as singer Jeremy Camp in the biographical romantic drama film I Still Believe, which was released in March 2020.

 Apa starred in Adam Mason's critically panned 2020 thriller film Songbird, produced by Michael Bay's Platinum Dunes.
 The film was accused of using the COVID-19 pandemic to create a thrill plot.
 In May 2021, Lionsgate Films announced he would appear in a military based drama West Pointer.

 In 2021, he independently released his debut album, Clocks, which explores the folk rock and indie genres.
 It gained some attention on Spotify and TikTok.

-In early 2024, Apa did his first art show in Los Angeles.
+In early 2024, Apa hosted his first art show in Los Angeles.

-In August 2025, Apa began releasing music under the name Mr. Fantasy.
-His self-titled debut single was released in the same month.
-The single reached over 5 million streams on Spotify as of November 2025.
+In August 2025, Apa attracted attention for a TikTok based musical persona known as Mr. Fantasy.
+Media outlets reported that the characters distinctive styling, comedic delivery and physical resemblance led many to speculate that Apa was behind the persona, although he has not publicly confirmed this.
+Mr. Fantasy released his self-titled debut single in the same month.
+The single charted on Spotify's Viral 50 lists in the United States and globally, and reached over 5 million streams on Spotify as of November 2025.

+Coverage of the Mr. Fantasy persona sparked renewed discussion of Apa's public image.
+Parade, Pedestrian.TV and The Hollywood Reporter characterised the alter ego as a comedic departure from his earlier roles, noting that its surreal style and self-aware exaggeration contrasted with the actor's established on-screen persona.
+Reporting also highlighted that the viral interest in the character demonstrated Apa's growing influence on short-form digital platforms.